March 10, 2018

 A maximum of 15 projects can be entered from any high school or middle school.
-If your school is holding a science fair, prior to January 31, 2014, and you would like a BEST Medicine organizer to come judge your project or your students’ projects you must schedule this via Dr. Carin A. Helfer (email@example.com or 330-972-6104).
+If your school is holding a science fair, prior to February 9, 2018, and you would like a BEST Medicine organizer to come judge your project or your students’ projects you must schedule this via Dr. Brian Davis (email@example.com or 330-972-6977).

-All projects at BEST Medicine are subject to the review of the Scientific Review Committee (SRC).
+Note: All projects at BEST Medicine are subject to the review of the Scientific Review Committee (SRC).
 Projects which do not adhere to correct scientific principles or which involve inadequate protection of human or animal subjects may be disqualified.

-Please download the BEST Medicine Student Handbook and Rules and Regulations for all of the guidelines you will need to follow to compete in BEST Medicine.
+Please download the 2018 BEST Medicine Student Handbook and Rules and Regulations for all of the guidelines you will need to follow to compete in BEST Medicine.